 Changes to this Policy.
 We may change the Policy at any time by posting revisions to the Policy on the Products.
 Therefore, you should review the Policy from time to time.
 If you do not accept all of the terms, conditions and notices set forth in the Policy, you must exit the Products immediately.
 We will post a notice for 30 days at the top of this page notifying users when this Policy has been updated or modified in a material way.

 Collection of Information from Children.
-The Products are not directed to, or intended for use by, children (defined as anyone under thirteen sixteen (136) years old).
+The Products are not directed to, or intended for use by, children (defined as anyone under sixteen (16) years old).
 Children should not use or submit any information through the Products or its Services.
-If you are under the age of 136, you only may use the Services with permission from your parents or guardians.
-Deseret Digital Media does not knowingly collect personally identifiable information from users under the age of 136.
-If a child under 136 submits information through any part of the Services, and we become aware that the person submitting the information is a child, we will attempt to delete this information as soon as possible.
+If you are under the age of 16, you only may use the services with permission from your parents or guardians.
+Deseret Digital Media does not knowingly collect personally identifiable information from users under the age of 16.
+If a child under 16 submits information through any part of the services, and we become aware that the person submitting the information is a child, we will attempt to delete this information as soon as possible.